PDF Family Law Form Library

 While the Preliminary Declaration of Disclosure (PDD) must be exchanged in all cases before a judgment can issue (except by the other party against whom a Default has been entered), completing and exchanging the Final Declaration of Disclosure (FDD) is optional and may be waived.
 It is a bad idea to do so.

 The Income and Expense form is required to be filed in all California family law cases whenever money is being requested by or from either party.
 Read it carefully, fill it out accurately, and answer all the questions and provide all attachments.
 Page 3 gives you three important options in terms of what information you provide regarding living expenses.
 You do not need to answer income questions relating to new mates or cohabitants.
 Judges rely upon this document when deciding money issues.
-Provide good faith information!

-This document is part of your preliminary and final declaration of disclosure, and it is mandatory that it be filled out and exchanged even where a default has been against the other party.
+This document is part of your preliminary and final declaration of disclosure, and it is mandatory that it be filled out and exchanged even where a default has been entered against the other party.

 Concluding the Proceedings